discipl/flinteditor-mps/docs/USER_GUIDE.md

 To assign dates:
 - `Click` on the line and open the inspector
 ![Sourcepart Date](images/sourcepart_dates.png)
-- `Click` on the calander icon of the date you want to assign and select the date.
+- `Click` on the calander of the date you want to assign and select the date.
 ![Sourcepart Select Date](images/sourcepart_select_date.png)
 - The assigned dates will be saved and displayed in the inspector editor
 ![Sourcepart Date Result](images/sourcepart_date_result.png)

 ## Context Actions
 A lot of functions are accesible via intentions.
 These can be seen whilst pressing `Alt+Enter` on a selected node, but also via the context actions tab in the right-hand corner.
 The advantage of the Context Actions tab is that this tab can remain open while you are making interpretations.
 As soon as you select a node which has intentions the Context Actions tab will show them, removing the need of pressing `Alt+Enter` before you can see them.
+You can then click on the intentions inside the Context Actions tab to execute them.

 To open the Context Actions tab `Click` on the `Context Actions` tab in the right hand corner.
 ![Context Actions](images/context_actions.png)